simonnordberg/simonnordberg.github.io/resume.md

   <h2>More about me</h2>
   <p>
     I have spent the past 20 years in various technology and product roles.
 I have started several companies.
-I have been a startup CTO.
+I have been a CTO.
 I have been an individual contributor and a manager.
 I have been a consultant working with companies in a wide range of industries.
 I have worked in product companies and agencies.
 If I am to go by the feedback I get; I am a trusted leader with strong technical, people and strategic skills.
   </p>